Three-dimensional chess: Rules development

 The complete Standard Rules for the game were originally developed in 1976 by Andrew Bartmess (with encouragement from Joseph) and were subsequently expanded by him into a commercially available booklet.
 A free summary in English of the Standard Rules is contained on Charles Roth's website, including omissions and ambiguities regarding piece moves across the four Tri‑D gameboard 2×2 attack boards.

 A complete set of tournament rules for Tri-Dimensional Chess written by Jens Meder is available on his website.
 Meder's rules are based on FIDE's rules more than Andrew Bartmess' Standard Rules, with some deviations too.
 A repository of Tournament Rules games can be found on the website of Michael Klein.

 Board details

 Plans for constructing a Tri‑D chessboard can be found on The Chess Variant Pages, as well as in Bartmess' Tri‑D Chess Rules.
 Details for building a travel-size board are included on Meder's website.

 Software

 There is software for playing Tri‑D Chess.
-Parmen (potentially named after a lead character in the episode "Plato's Stepchildren") is a Windows application written by Doug Keenan and available free on his website.
+Parmen (possibly named after a lead character in the episode "Plato's Stepchildren") is a Windows application written by Doug Keenan and available free on his website.
 A free Android version of Tri‑D Chess is offered by AwfSoft.